 The Alliance partnered with the Police Foundation and Dr. Erroll Southers of TAL Global to develop the list, which is intended to offer school administrators, superintendents and law enforcement access to the best safety and security facility assessments at no cost to schools.

-“This is the first time anyone has released a comprehensive list of current, no cost, school safety and security assessments for K-12 public schools,” said Alliance Executive Director Robert Boyd.
+“This is the first time anyone has released a comprehensive list of current, no cost, school safety plans and security assessments for K-12 public schools,” said Alliance Executive Director Robert Boyd.
 “Every school facility is different and private security consultants charge schools thousands of dollars to assess their security needs.
 We have made this information available in one place, allowing schools, superintendents and law enforcement access to the best publicly available assessment formats at no cost.”

 The list is based on a review of existing open-source federal and state information.
 By selecting a link users can access the most comprehensive assessment tools prepared and used by state and federal agencies.

 “Our company is paid to conduct school assessments and unfortunately, many public schools cannot afford the type of comprehensive services that we provide,” said Southers, who is a renowned expert on protecting critical infrastructure and homegrown terrorism.
-“Those of us in the security business have a moral obligation to help protect our public schools.
+“Those of us in the security protection services have a moral obligation to help protect our public schools.
 By working with local law enforcement, school leaders can use these resources to evaluate the readiness of their facilities in the event on a security incident.
 These are excellent no cost resources and we applaud the Alliance for making them available.”

 This list is the second of five tools and data sets to be released by the Alliance in 2017.
 The first was a first-of-its-kind interactive map of state by state school security policies, resources and legislation.
 Future releases will include three briefs prepared by the Police Foundation: “Starting the Conversation About School Safety,” “Partner Roles and Responsibilities for Securing Schools” and “Secure Schools: Part of Healthy Learning Environment.”